Vii-Mii/Puzzles/README.md

-# OutOfBox_Questions
+# OutOfBox_Questions🚩💫

-This repository offers a collection of challenging questions for software engineers that go beyond standard technical queries.
+This repository contains a curated collection of challenging and thought-provoking questions designed to assess a software engineer's problem-solving skills, creativity, and ability to think critically under pressure.
+These questions go beyond standard technical queries and explore real-world scenarios and unconventional challenges.